Isaac-Ayanda/CloudProjectsPortfolio/01.Ride-Hailing-Webapp-CD-Project/readme.md

 ![add role permission](./images/lambda-function.png)
 <!--after creating the function, scrow down and  Copy the corresponding Lambda function source code from AWS and past into the code source section to replace it and ensure the code details algins with your setup for instance updating the dynamoDB table name to algin with your setup then> Deploy (to ensure changes  to the code is updated) -->
++ Description of Code
+  - Fleet of the unicorns that can be modified
+  - Handler that receives and process data inputs received from browser
+  - We get the username from cognito username
+  - We call a function to write data into the dynamoDB table (there is need to update the name of the table accordingly)